Pride Action Tank

-The Advisory Council advises Pride Action Tank’s executive director on policy and service gaps, emerging issues, promising service and organizing models, new research, potential partners, project scopes, priorities, and other matters that help move the needle on issues impacting LGBTQIA and other marginalized communities.
-The Advisory Council also develops and refines projects, may participate in fundraising, and recruits Senior Fellows to lead the research required to implement and evaluate projects.
+The Advisory Council advises Pride Action Tank’s executive director and leverages its expertise, resources and relationships to help PAT develop community-informed projects and initiatives.
+The Advisory Council also develops and refines projects, may participate in fundraising, and recruits Senior Fellows and other resources to lead the research required to implement and evaluate projects.

 Tracy Baim is publisher and executive editor at Windy City Times, which she co-founded in 1985.
 In 2014, she was inducted into the National Lesbian and Gay Journalists Association Hall of Fame.
 Baim’s most recent book is Barbara Gittings: Gay Pioneer.
 Her other books include Gay Press, Gay Power: The Growth of LGBT Community Newspapers in America; Obama and the Gays: A Political Marriage; and Out and Proud in Chicago.
 Baim was executive producer of the lesbian film Hannah Free, starring Sharon Gless, and Scrooge & Marley.
 She is creator of That’s So Gay!, an LGBT trivia game.
 She is founder of the Pride Action Tank.
 She was also co-vice chair of Gay Games VII in Chicago, and in 2013 was founder of the March on Springfield for Marriage Equality.